What Shyamalan's 'Split' gets wrong

 "At this point, any movie that doesn't villainize us is a win," she said.

-Leah Peterson, 46, of San Diego, California, has written extensively about her experience with DID and was brought on as a consultant on all three seasons of "United States of Tara."
+Leah Peterson, 46, of San Diego, California, has written about her experience with DID and was brought on as a consultant on all three seasons of "United States of Tara."

 When the trailer for "Split" came on in a movie theater, Peterson "had to get up and leave."